-The related party transactions disclosed in note 28, Related Party Transactions, item (a) of Sales to DRI, to the financial statements constituted connected transactions under Chapter 14A of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and that the Company has complied with the requirements under chapter 14A of the Listing Rules for such connected transaction.
+The related party transactions disclosed in note 26, Related Party Transactions, item (a) of Sales to DRI, to the financial statements constituted connected transactions under Chapter 14A of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") and that the Company has complied with the requirements under chapter 14A of the Listing Rules for such connected transaction.

-The Company and its subsidiaries ("the Group") and Datatronics Romoland, Inc. ("DRI") entered into a Datronix Master Supply Agreement on 7 October 2016 ("the Datronix Master Supply Agreement") which superseded the 6th Datatronic Master Supply Agreement dated 3 September 2013 in respect of the supply of magnetics to DRI by Datatronic Limited ("DL"), a wholly owned subsidiary of the Company, and the IPI Master Supply Agreement dated 3 September 2013 in respect of the supply of magnetics to DRI by Innovative Power Inc. ("IPI"), a wholly owned subsidiary of the Company.
+The Company and its subsidiaries ("the Group") and Datatronics Romoland, Inc. ("DRI") entered into a new Datronix Master Supply Agreement on 18 October 2019 ("the New Master Supply Agreement") which superseded the existing Datronix Master Supply Agreement dated 7 October 2016 in respect of the supply of magnetics to DRI by the Group.